-Once installed, it uses the body to help alleviate the tension of the strings on the bridge and top of the guitar.
+Once installed, it uses the body to help reduce the tension of the strings on the bridge and top of the guitar.
 It’s a very affordable unit and will save on any future repair costs due to this common problem.

-Yes, you can fix it yourself, but we still recommend that a professional is involved to make sure it gets done without any damage.
+Yes, you can fix it yourself!
+But we still recommend that a professional is involved to make sure it gets done without any damage.

 How much belly bulge is acceptable on an acoustic guitar?

 As long as your guitar plays and sounds fine, belly bulge is not a concern.
 It’s only a problem when the guitar is no longer playable or sounds weak.
 If you do not have any of the issues we mentioned, then don’t worry about it.